 - a.
 First Violation.
 A notice of parking violation will be issued.
 The team member will be asked to move the vehicle.
 The team member's Director will be notified. - b.
 Second Violation.
 A written notice of a parking violation will be issued.
-Disciplinary action will be implemented.
-See Discipline policy in the Policies/Procedures section for repeated infractions. - c.
-Parking on Lewes Streets in front of homes is prohibited. - First Violation A notice of parking violation will be issued. - Second Violation Disciplinary action will be implemented.
+Disciplinary action will be implemented. - c.
+Parking on Lewes Streets (other than 4th Street from Bethel Church to Savannah Road) is prohibited. - First Violation A notice of parking violation will be issued. - Second Violation Disciplinary action will be implemented.